dgp1130/bxpb/README.md

 *   `bxpb-protoc-compiler`: A plugin for `protoc` which generates TypeScript client/service stubs for a given protobuf service.
-*   `bxpb-runtime`: A runtime to be included that performs the real work of communicating between the client and service in a generic fashion.
+*   `@bxpb/runtime`: A runtime to be included that performs the real work of communicating between the client and service in a generic fashion.
     *   This will include client and service stubs, rather than splitting them across multiple packages.
 This is to keep the number of packages down as much as possible.